paulrougieux/biotrade/scripts/front_end/readme_front_end.md

 >    - Hong Kong and Macao are reported separately both in the UN Comtrade and FAOSTAT data.

 ## product_list.csv
-Csv that contains the list of faostat selected products.
+Csv that contains the list of faostat selected products for production.
 There are 3 columns:
 - `product_code`: FAO code of the product
 - `product_name`: name of the product
+- `commodity_name`: name of the commodity to which the product belongs

+## faostat_product_list.csv
+Csv that contains the list of faostat selected products for trade.
+There are 3 columns:
+- `product_code`: FAO code of the product
-- `key_product_flag`: 1 if the product is a key primary product; 0 otherwise
+- `product_name`: name of the product
+- `commodity_name`: name of the commodity to which the product belongs

 ## comtrade_product_list.csv
 Csv that contains the list of comtrade selected products.
 There are 3 columns:
 - `product_code`: FAO code of the product
 - `product_name`: name of the product
 - `commodity_name`: name of the commodity to which the product belongs

-## key_product_tree_list.csv
-Csv to create the product groups according to FAO technical report 2011.
-Key products selected in this csv are coffee, cocoa, soybeans, palm oil fruit, maize, cattle, rubber, industrial and fuel wood.
-There are 4 columns:
-- `primary_product_code`: code of the primary product name (just for sub-setting purposes)
-- `parent_product_code`: FAO code of the parent product, left side of each branch of the trees
-- `child_product_code`: FAO code of the child product derived from the parent, right side of the tree
-- `bp_flag`: 1 indicates co-products or byproducts (e.g., cake and oil); 0 otherwise

 ## harvested_area_annual_variation.csv
 Csv that contains annual data of harvested area for each product and the related reporters.
 There are 5 columns: